P^2O: Joint Policy and Prompt Optimization: Preliminaries

 \subsection{Prompt Optimization}

 \paragraph{Problem Definition.} Prompt optimization treats the LLM as a frozen black-box function $\mathcal{M}$.
 The optimization variable is the discrete prompt $z$ from the space of all possible natural language strings $\mathcal{P}$.
 Given an input $x$, the model generates an output $\hat{y} = \mathcal{M}(z, x)$.
-The problem is to find an optimal prompt $z^*$ that maximizes a metric $S(\hat{y}, y)$ (e.g., accuracy or F1 score) over the validation dataset $\mathcal{D}_{\text{val}}$. \paragraph{Optimization Objective.} This is a discrete, derivative-free optimization problem.
+The problem is to find an optimal prompt $z^*$ that maximizes a metric $S(\hat{y}, y)$ (e.g., accuracy score) over the validation dataset $\mathcal{D}_{\text{val}}$. \paragraph{Optimization Objective.} This is a discrete, derivative-free optimization problem.
 The objective is formally defined as:

-Unlike policy optimization, which adjusts continuous weights $\theta$, prompt optimization searches the discrete semantic space of instructions to elicit better capabilities from the fixed model. \paragraph{GEPA (Genetic-Pareto).} To solve this optimization problem efficiently, we consider GEPA~\citep{agrawal2025gepa}, a state-of-the-art evolutionary framework.
+Unlike policy optimization, which adjusts continuous weights $\theta$, prompt optimization searches the discrete semantic space of instructions to elicit better capabilities from the frozen model. \paragraph{GEPA (Genetic-Pareto).} To solve this optimization problem efficiently, we consider GEPA~\citep{agrawal2025gepa}, a state-of-the-art evolutionary framework.
 GEPA conceptualizes prompt optimization as a genetic process driven by language-based reflection.
 Instead of random mutations, it employs a ``Reflection LLM'' to analyze error traces from the current prompt's performance and generate targeted semantic mutations that address specific failure modes.
-Furthermore, GEPA maintains a population of diverse prompts using a Pareto-based selection mechanism, optimizing for multiple objectives (e.g., accuracy and conciseness) simultaneously.
-This allows the framework to navigate the discrete prompt space effectively, escaping local optima that trap conventional prompt optimization methods.
+Furthermore, GEPA maintains a population of diverse prompts using a Pareto-based selection mechanism, stochastically exploring the top-performing prompts for each problem instance to prevent premature convergence.